abdializ/abdializ/content/books.md

 +++
 title = "My Books"
-description = "These are books I've read.
-The Gold colored (Blue in Light Mode) have my thoughts written in a blog post.
-If the book name has a ** near it that means there is quick thought on it" tags = ["Books"]
+description = "Who reads nowadays?
+Me!
+And these are my books" tags = ["Books"]
 +++

+*Note: Books with gold/blue coloring have detailed blog posts.
+Books marked with ** have quick thoughts.
+I am still working on this page :)*

 ## Philosophy
 1. <a href="/blog/whynow" class="has-blog-post" style="color: #ffb255 !important; text-decoration: underline !important;">The Brothers Karamazov</a>